abbiewade/abbiewade.github.io/smartalarmclock.md

 }
 ```

 **Exercise 2**: Make your display increment the number of all digits by 1 every second.
-When you reach 9, jump back down to 0.
+When you reach 9, jump back down to 0 to continue incrementing.

 ### Shift Registers

+So you've probably noticed now that you have had a play with the display that it uses a lot of pins to control it.
+In fact, it uses 12 of the 14 available digital pins on your Arduino Uno.
+Realistically you have two choices if you want to continue adding in sensors to your project:
+* Upgrade your Arduino Uno board to a board with a larger amount of pin mounts, such as the Arduino Mega.
+* Introduce a shift register into the circuit

+Why choosing a shift register is more appropriate in this project

+How a shift register works

+What the circuit looks like

+...

 ```c++
 put code here